-The third clinical practicum course is designed to build on more advanced didactic coursework including in depth pathophysiology, applied pharmacology and specialty case management.
-Case specific focus should focus on the continued development with more common surgical procedures and exposure to more complex surgical procedures to include thoracic, cranial vault procedures and vascular procedures.
+The fourth clinical practicum course is designed to assist the nurse anesthesia student to apply concepts from didactic coursework including focus on cardiovascular, thoracic, and vascular anesthesia.
+Advanced airway techniques and sophisticated laboratory analysis will be included.
 Students will be assigned to affiliated clinical sites and anesthesia related specialty areas.
-Students will be assigned to increasingly complicated cases and will be required to meet or exceed level specific objectives.
-Clinical experiences will be guided by certified registered nurse anesthetists and anesthesiologists.
+Students will be assigned to increasingly complicated and specialty cases and will be required to meet or exceed level specific objectives.
+Clinical experiences will be guided by certified registered nurse anesthetists and/or anesthesiologists.